López family of Iloilo: Origin

 The López family traces its origins to Basilio López, who was believed to have been born in Batangas in 1810.
 As a young boy, he left home and settled in Jaro, Iloilo, where he was taken in by a Spaniard whose surname, López, he later adopted.
 When his benefactor left the country, Basilio was entrusted to the wealthy but childless Jalandoni couple.
-The couple had legally adopted Maria Sabina Jaranilla (1816–1882), the daughter of their laundress, whom Basilio later married in 1849.
+The couple had legally adopted María Sabina Jaranilla (1816–1882), the daughter of their laundress, whom Basilio later married in 1849.
 Together, they inherited the Jalandoni wealth and raised a large family.
-Basilio and Sabina had sixteen children: Eulalia, Clara, Eulogia, Eugenio, Gregoria, Estanislao, Marcelo, Claudio, Simón, Agripino, Francisco, Cipriana, Agripino, Eusebio, Ysidora, and María.
+Basilio and Sabina had fifteen children: Clara, Eulogia, Eugenio, Gregoria, Estanislao, Marcelo, Claudio, Simón, Agripino, Francisco, Cipriana, Eulalia, Eusebio, Ysidora, and María.
 Basilio also served as cabeza de barangay, gobernadorcillo, and mayor of Jaro in the 1840s to 1860s.

-Among their sixteen children, Eugenio (1839–1906) and Marcelo (1843–1882) married two prominent members of the Villanueva clan from Molo, Iloilo, Marcela and Julita, respectively, who had built wealth in the shipping business.
-Eugenio and Marcela had sixteen children, including Benito (1877–1908), who married Presentacion Hofilena y Javelona.
-Among the children of Benito and Presentacion were Eugenio Sr. (1901–1975) and Fernando López (1904–1993), two of the most prominent members of the family.
+Among their fifteen children, Eugenio (1839–1906) and Marcelo (1843–1882) married two prominent members of the Villanueva clan from Molo, Iloilo, Marcela and Julita, respectively, who had built wealth in the shipping business.
+Eugenio and Marcela had sixteen children, including Benito (1877–1908), who married Presentación Hofileña y Javelona.
+The two children of Benito and Presentación were Eugenio López Sr. (1901–1975) and Fernando López (1904–1993), two of the most prominent members of the family.

+Two current Filipino parliamentarians who do not bear the López surname are descended from the family, with both of them tracing their roots to Julieta Hofileña López (daughter of Benito and Presentación (Note: Julieta was a posthomous child, as Benito López died in 1908, two years before Julieta was born.)): Pangasinan's 3rd district congresswoman Maria Rachel Arenas and Negros Occidental's 1st district representative Jules Ledesma.